NayellyZurita/NayellyZurita/README.md

 ## Hi there 👋 I'm Nayelly Zurita!

-🎓 Data Scientist |🤖 Machine Learning Enthusiast | ☁️ AWS Explorer
+🎓 Data Scientist |🤖 Data Engineer | ☁️ AWS Explorer
 |🔍 Exploring the intersection of data, people, and decisions

 📍 Based in Salt Lake City